cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

-You want to store a win, a loss, or a draw when a game ends.
-Therefore, you should create some helper functions first.
-Create an `x/checkers/keeper/player_info_handler.go` file with the following code:
+You want to store a _win_, a _loss_, or a _draw_ when a game ends.
+Thus, you should create some helper functions first.
+Create a `x/checkers/keeper/player_info_handler.go` file with the following code:

 ```golang
 package keeper